DMR-coding/youtube-dynamic-transcripts/readme.md

 If you download the files in this directory and open ytexample.html, you should have a working example.
 You can also have a look at [http://www.erlendthune.com/yt/ytexample.html](http://www.erlendthune.com/yt/ytexample.html) where these files are unpacked, showing a working example.

 To make interactive youtube transcripts work in your own web pages, you must follow these steps:

-## If you use Canvas LMS:
-1. Upload youtube.css and youtube.js in your [custom theme editor](https://community.canvaslms.com/docs/DOC-10862).
-2. Follow step 4 and on in the section below.

-## In other cases:
 1. Make sure you have loaded jquery.
 2. Load youtube.js
 3. Include youtube.css